mnieber/mnieber.github.io/_posts/2022-09-19-patterns-for-managing-state-in-react.md

 ## Pattern 1: use high-level state objects in dumb React components

 React components are functions that create the (shadow) DOM elements that are rendered in the browser.
-This task usually involves taking care of a lot of small details, such as setting margins, dealing with responsiveness, setting click handlers etc. This code tends to be relatively straightforward, but with a lot going on.
-If you mix this code with less-than-trivial state management code, then the result is usually not nicely readable.
+This task usually involves taking care of a lot of small details, such as setting margins, dealing with responsiveness, setting click handlers etc. This code tends to be relatively straightforward, but there are usually a lot of small details to take care of.
+If you mix this code with non-trivial state management code, then the result is usually not nicely readable.
 Therefore, I try to make each component agnostic of low level details related to state management.

 One way to achieve this is to create high-level custom hooks that wrap around React's useState hook (or any other hooks).
 For example, imagine a delete button that requires the user to confirm a delete operation by typing a special word.
 This button could use the following state: